Maryknoll College of Panabo

-Maryknoll College of Panabo Inc. is a private, Catholic school in the city of Panabo, Davao del Norte.
+The Maryknoll College of Panabo, Inc. (MCPI) is a private, Catholic school in the city of Panabo, Davao del Norte.
 The school was associated by the Maryknoll Congregation also called the Maryknoll Sisters.
 Previously Dominican, the current patron of the institution is St. John Vianney.
 The school is the largest private school in the city of Panabo in terms of enrollments.

 History

 Beginning (1960-1961)

 A group of American Maryknoll Sisters, headed by Sister Mary Rhoda, founded the school in 1960.
 Sister Rhoda, who also acted as its principal, named it St. Mary’s High School.
-Initially, it started with four classrooms only, accommodating 60 students.
-Through the generous donations of her friends abroad, she was able to put up a two-story building housing four (4) classrooms, a library, a science laboratory, offices and the Sisters’ Convent at the second floor.
+It started with four classrooms only, accommodating 60 students.
+Through the generous donations of her friends abroad, she was able to put up a two-story building housing four classrooms, a library, a science laboratory, offices and the Sisters’ Convent at the second floor.
 The side fronting the highway was converted into a stage used for the flag ceremonies and other programs.

 Two years later, Sister Rhoda, was transferred to another place, replaced by Sister Mary Concepcion.
-This time, the enrollment had already reached the 2oo mark.
+This time, the enrollment had already reached the 200 mark.
 In succeeding two years, the student population had gone up to 350.
 With this enrollment growth, additional classrooms had to be constructed to accommodate more students this eventually gave way to the completion of the four year high school course.